 The men's tennis team at Bowdoin College dates back to the turn of the century and is one of the most respected programs in Division III.
-The team plays an extensive fall and spring schedule and is consistently one of the top programs in New England.
+The team plays an extensive fall and spring schedule and is consistently one of the top programs in the nation.